Updated August 11, 2023

 Macros in Excel are a series of commands that can use to record, automate and perform repetitive tasks as often as you want.
 Enable Macros in Excel; we often do the same tasks several times.
 We use the Excel macros function to simplify our tasks and save time.
 After creating Macros in Excel, we can edit and make minor changes to how it works.

 What is Enabling of Macros in Excel?
 Excel

-Enabling of macros means any file will be able to run macros codes on your computer, which is potentially dangerous from the security point of view depending on the security levels set in your program and computers.
+Enabling macros means any file can run macros codes on your computer, which is potentially dangerous from the security point of view, depending on the security levels set in your program and computers.

-How to open and run Macros setting dialog box in Excel?
+How to open and run the Macros setting dialog box in Excel?

-- Enable macros in Excel through Macros setting under the Trust center.
+- Enable macros in Excel through the Macros setting under the Trust center.

 - Even if all macros are disabled.